kiwicopple/paul.copplest.one/docs/blog/how-to-learn.md

 The word transilience means to jump across something (usually geographical).
 Moving from the sand to the water was an act of _learning transileince_ for me, it was the quantum leap that my boomerang education really required.
 I waded into the water until I was at waist depth and this changed two things:

-1. I could no longer run for the boomerang, so I was forced throw the boomerang so that it would return within a couple of meters of my initial throw
+1. I could no longer run for the boomerang, so I was more deliberate about throwing the boomerang so that it would return within a couple of meters
 2. I no longer feared that the boomerang would break when it was landing in the water, so I could throw it with complete disregard

 No longer was I content throwing it using the 45-degree method: I tried throwing it at a 90-degree angle; I tried at different offsets to the wind; I tried throwing it backwards and upside down.
-Needless to say that most methods were horribly unsuccessful, however as the day progressed, the magnificent human ability for establishing patterns facilitated my slow understanding of the boomerang's behaviour.
+Most methods were horribly unsuccessful, however as the day progressed the magnificent human ability for pattern recognition facilitated an understanding of the boomerang's behaviour.

 I found that I could throw the boomerang at an angle which was the same angle that I faced from the wind; if I faced at a 70-degree offset to the wind, then I should throw the boomerang also at a 70-degree angle.

 I adjusted the strength of the throw based on the the angle of the boomerang.

 I adjusted the height of the release based on the angle of the wind.

-I felt the strength of the wind on my wet arms and could determine the amount of wrist-flick required upon release.
+I felt the strength of the wind on my wet arms and could determine the right amount of wrist-flick required upon release.

 ## Mastery